DoSomething/user-api/documentation/endpoints/v2/users.md

   cgg_id: Number
   slack_id: String
   interests: String, Array // CSV values or array will be appended to existing interests
-  sms_status: String // Either 'active', 'stop', 'less', 'undeliverable' or 'unknown'
+  sms_status: String // Either 'active', 'stop', 'less', 'undeliverable', 'pending', or 'unknown'
   sms_paused: Boolean // Whether a user is in a support conversation.
   source: String // Immutable.
 Will only be set on new records.
   source_detail: String // Only accepted alongside a valid 'source'.